18th ACM/SIGEVO Conference on Foundations of Genetic Algorithms

 Joshua D. Knowles

-Bio: Based in the UK, Joshua Knowles is a scientific advisor for the multinational energy technology company SLB, and is a former Professor of Natural Computation at the University of Birmingham where he is presently an honorary senior fellow.
-He is also an honorary professor in the decision sciences group of Alliance Manchester Business School at The University of Manchester.
-A central figure in evolutionary multiobjective optimization (EMO) since the late 90s, his work includes fundamental research on archiving with diversity, performance assessment, local search, hypervolume-as-selection, machine decision makers, heterogeneous objectives, and “multiobjectivization”.
+Bio: Based in the UK, Joshua Knowles is a scientific advisor for the multinational energy technology company SLB, an honorary professor in the decision sciences group of Alliance Manchester Business School at The University of Manchester, and a former professor of natural computation at the University of Birmingham.
+Publishing in evolutionary multiobjective optimization (EMO) since the late 90s, his work includes fundamental research on archiving with diversity, local search, performance assessment, hypervolume-as-selection, machine decision makers, heterogeneous objectives, and “multiobjectivization”.
 In 2004-5, he developed the influential multiobjective Bayesian optimization method, ParEGO, for expensive problems.
 More broadly, Josh is interested in and has published (joint work) on the evolution of evolvability, the evolution of cooperation, neutral evolution, and symbiogenesis (including Deep Optimization).
-Collaborating across disciplines, Josh has published applications of evolutionary and ML methods in premier journals in astrophysics, analytical chemistry, theoretical biology, bioinformatics, and operations research.
-In 2024, he was part of an international team that automated the design-engineering of drill bits for oilfield or geothermal drilling by EMO methods with deployment and testing in live operations.
-He is presently involved in pitching for investment in super-efficient heat exchanger technologies (for hyperscale data centers) partly designed by evolutionary methods.
+He has also described evolutionary and ML applications work in premier journals in astrophysics, analytical chemistry, theoretical biology, bioinformatics, and operations research.

 Stephanie Wehner